AudioKit/AudioKit/docs/Examples.md

 ## Examples for iOS only

-* Apple Sampler Demo - example of AudioKit's AKAppleSampler
+* Apple Sampler Demo - example of AudioKit's AppleSampler
 * MIDI File Edit and Sync - demonstrates how to manipulate midifiles on the fly

 ### Audiobus Examples for iOS